apgokr/code_censor/README.md

 ## Features

-* Auto-commentor: Click on the review and you get the comment/suggestion ready to be posted as well.
+* Auto-commentor: Double Click on the review and you get the comment/suggestion ready to be posted as well.